golo-lang/gradle-golo-plugin/README.md

 		}
 	}

+Finally you have to specify which version of Golo you wish to use to compile your project.
+You can do it using the `golo` configuration:

+	repositories {
+        mavenCentral()
+    }

+    dependencies {
+        golo 'org.golo-lang:golo:0-preview2'
+    }

 ## Project layout

 The plugin adds a Golo source set directory to all source sets defined in the project.
 If you wish to add any Golo code to the main source you should put it in `src/main/golo` subdirectory of your project.
 If you wish to modify the location of a Golo directory for a source set you can do so by using project's `sourceSets` configuration block: